Where to ski and snowboard in the UK

 Weardale Ski Resort, County Durham

 Even if you can’t get out to one of the ‘natural’ resorts you can still experience some good skiing.
-Unlike dry-ski slopes, these artificial slopes all have man-made ‘real’ snow – so you will still want to take your warm clothes!
-Prices below are for the shortest sessions regularly available but all theses centres offer day passes, special deals and season tickets too.
+Unlike dry-ski slopes, the indoor centres below all have man-made ‘real’ snow – so you will still want to take your warm clothes!

 Snow Factor, Renfrewshire, Scotland